olgaemms/davidemms.github.io/_posts/2019-09-18-downloading-and-checking-orthofinder.md

 ---

 ## Plan for this tutorial
 In this tutorial we're going to download OrthoFinder and check we can run it on the Example Dataset.
-After doing that we'll be reading for the next tutorial where we run it on a more interesting set of species.
-All these steps will be done on the command line so that you can just copy and run the commands yourself.
-There are many online tutorials and reference pages if you're not used to the command line, here is a nice short one that covers the basics: <https://www.techspot.com/guides/835-linux-command-line-basics/>.
+After doing that we'll be ready for the next tutorial where we run it on a more interesting set of species.
+All these steps will be done on the command line so that you can just copy and paste the commands yourself.
+If you are not familiar with the command line there are many online tutorials and reference pages, here is a nice short one that covers the basics: <https://www.techspot.com/guides/835-linux-command-line-basics/>.

-## Downloading and running OrthoFinder on Linux
+## Downloading and running OrthoFinder
 There are a number of ways of obtaining OrthoFinder, the option below is the easiest on Linux.

-For Macs, or if you have any problems or you want to use another method, see: [Alternative ways of getting OrthoFinder]({% post_url 2019-10-19-alternative-ways-of-getting-OrthoFinder %}).
+**For Macs** it's easiest to use Bioconda.
+Follow the instructions here: [Alternative ways of getting OrthoFinder]({% post_url 2019-10-19-alternative-ways-of-getting-OrthoFinder %}) and then return to step 1 of this tutorial once you've installed it.

 1. Create a directory to work in.
 Open a terminal and run the commands:
 ```